 The miniRUEDI is a portable mass spectrometer system, which is widely used in environmental research to study biogeochemical turnover and the origin, mixing and exchange of fluids.
 The miniRUEDI instruments are designed for on-site gas analysis during field work at remote locations and allow quantification of individual gas species in gaseous or aqueous matrices.
-The partial pressures of the gas species in a sample (e.g., He, Ar, Kr, N2, O2, CO2, CH4, etc.) are calibrated by comparison of the ion-current peak-heights measured with the mass spectrometer relative to a reference gas with well known partial pressures.
+The partial pressures of the gas species in a sample (e.g., He, Ar, Kr, N2, O2, CO2, CH4, etc.) are calibrated by peakheights comparison relative to a reference gas with well known partial pressures.

-However, depending on the target species and the composition of the analyzed gases, some ion-current peaks may result from overlapping signals from different species contributing to the ion-current at the same m/z ratio (e.g. CH4/O2/N2 or Ne/Ar/H2O).
-Such interferences need to be disentangled and compensated to allow accurate calibration of the gas partial pressures by ion-current peakheight comparison.
-To this end, we developed a tool for accurate compensation of mass spectrometric interferences.
-This tool deconvolves the measured ion-current spectra in terms of well-known spectra of the involved gas species.
-The deconvolution yields the fractions of the ion-current contributions of the various gas species to a given ioncurrent peak and thereby accomplishes a substantial improvement of the analytical accuracy in situations where mass-spectrometric interferences cannot be avoided.
+However, depending on the target species and the composition of the analyzed gases, some ion-current peaks may result from overlapping signals from different species contributing to the ion-current at the same m/z ratio (e.g. $CH_4/O_2/N_2$ or Ne/Ar/H2O).
+Such interferences need to be disentangled and compensated to allow accurate calibration of the gas partial pressures by ion-current peak-height comparison.
+We developed a tool that allows accurate compensation of such interferences by deconvolution the measured ion-current spectra in terms of the underlying spectra of the involved gas species.
+The deconvolution yields the fractions of the ion-current contributions of the various gas species to a given ion-current peak and thereby accomplishes a substantial improvement of the analytical accuracy in situations where mass-spectrometric interferences cannot be avoided.
+Tests showed that the new tool allows accurate quantification of CH4 and Ne at low abundances as typically observed in environmental fluids.

 - (1) Brennwald et al. (2016), Environ.
 Sci.
 Technol.
-50, 24, 13455-13463, DOI: 10.1021/acs.est.6b03669 - (2) Gasometrix GmbH, Switzerland (www.gasometrix.com)
+50, 24, 13455-13463, DOI: 10.1021/acs.est.6b03669 - (2) Gasometrix GmbH, Switzerland (www.gasometrix.com) - (3) Brennwald et al. (2020), MethodsX, 7, DOI: 10.1016/j.mex.2020.101038